 The problem: swirl marks

 If you’ve ever seen a car’s hood on a hot day, you’ve seen these circular scratches.
-These are typically formed was a result of washing a vehicle in a circular pattern, often times using too much pressure.
+These are typically formed as a result of washing a vehicle in a circular pattern, oftentimes using too much pressure.

 Dirt can be quite abrasive, and since the purpose of using soap and a wash mitt is to simply to carry away that dirt, you run into problems when you apply pressure.

 With proper lubrication, you really shouldn’t apply any pressure at all.
 Simply graze your wash mitt over the area, and let the soap do all the work.